AnthonyChuah/LegendOfWujin/readme.txt

 Shopping:

 You can shop in town.
 Type "shop" when in Xian City to initiate the shopping process.
 Follow the instructions on screen.
-For a list of items and their statistics, see "items.jpg".
+For a list of items and their statistics, see "items.csv".